ChilliCream/hotchocolate-docs/docs/code-first.md

 The `foo` field would use the specified delegate to resolve the field value.
 The fluent API offers you the same feature set as the GraphQL schema syntax.

-Next let us have a look at resolver arguments.
-GraphQL fields let you define arguments, so the are more like methods in C# that properties.
+Next, let us have a look at resolver arguments.
+GraphQL fields let you define arguments, so they are more like methods in C# than properties.

-If we add a parameter to our `Hello` method the `SchemaBuilder` will translate that into a GraphQL field argument.
+If we add a parameter to our `Hello` method, the `SchemaBuilder` will translate that into a GraphQL field argument.

 ```csharp
 public class Query